Goniometer: Surveying

 Prior to the invention of the theodolite, the goniometer was used in surveying.
 The application of triangulation to geodesy was described in the second (1533) edition of Cosmograficus liber by Petri Appiani as a 16-page appendix by Frisius entitled Libellus de locorum describendorum ratione.

-Simple semicircle protractor or protractor triangle with a knitted small weight via piece of thread to protractor origin point (most of protractors has a thin hole at origin point) could be used as a cheap goniometer, level (optical instrument), inclinometer and quadrant for wide range of tasks.
+A simple semicircle protractor or protractor triangle with a knitted small weight attached via a piece of thread to protractor origin point (most of protractors has a thin hole at origin point) could be used as a cheap goniometer, level (optical instrument), inclinometer, or quadrant for a wide range of tasks.

 In military topography

-There are various tools deisigned for use together with topographic maps, were some are a combination of protractor, scale ruler and grid scale for measuring azimuth, distance and coordinates (in MGRS, UTM, USNG, etc).
+There are various tools designed for use together with topographic maps, often a combination of protractor, scale ruler, and grid scale for measuring azimuth, distance, and coordinates (in MGRS, UTM, USNG, etc.).

-Most of military protractors and plotters produced to be layed on top of detailed topographic maps, so are made from thin flexible transluent plastic intentionally to avoid parallax and optics distortion, on the other hand it mades tools less durable.
+Most military protractors and plotters are designed to be laid on top of detailed topographic maps and therefore are made from thin flexible transluent plastic to intentionally avoid parallax and optics distortion.
+However, this makes tools less durable.